icons / menu

 • Using anti-retroviral treatments for the child;

-• To not breastfeed as breast milk contains HIV; and
+• Avoiding breastfeeding, as breast milk contains HIV;

 • Opting for a caesarean section rather than a vaginal delivery as the possibility of something going wrong (i.e., and thus the risk of transmission occurring) is reduced.